PabloMoret/BDP_Assignment1/reports/Report.md

 ### Data Ingest Component

-In order to launch the Intestion Component, have a look at the [code *README* file](code/README.md)
+In order to launch the Intestion Component, have a look at the [code *README* file](/codeReadme.md)

 ### Performance in concurrent ingestion

-The code implements two methods of ingestion: one retrieving the data from the server (which takes a very long time), and other one getting the data from a local file.
+The code implements two methods of ingestion: one retrieving the data from the server (which takes a lot of time), and other one getting the data from a local file.
 Since the request method takes so many time we will measure the performance reading a local file.

-The local file is a sample from the server data file, containing 200 elements.
+The local file is a sample from the server data file, containing 100 elements.
 The test will be done calling the ingest component giving the number of concurrent ingestions we want.
-In order to know how to specify it, check the [code *README* file](code/README.md).
+In order to know how to specify it, check the [code *README* file](/codeReadme.md).

 ```
-handler.py -l "../data/local_data.csv" -p 8 -t
+handler.py -l "../data/local_data.csv" -p 8 -t -d atlass
 ```

 The command above is calling the ingestion component 8 concurrent times.
 There is a limit of 128 just in case, however it cold be more than 128 taxis ingesting data at the same time, but we are testing in a closed environment.
+Furthermore, a script file has been made in order to measure the time it takes to perform from 2 to 128 concurrent ingestions.
+You can find it [here](../code/performance.sh).

+It is looping 125 times performing different concurrent ingestions to the Atlass Cluster.
+As it can be seen in the [performance_log](../logs/performance_log.txt) it takes little time to store data: just less than 10 seconds for 127 different sources with 100 trips each one ingesting at the same time.
+Given this information we are completely sure that it could perfectly work in a real scenario.

 ### Improving performance

-ssssssssss
+In principle there is no problem ingesting such this amount of data at the same time, even though it is being used a free and limited Atlass Cluster in terms of performance.

+However, we know that the data might grow and we need to deploy a flexible data platform.
+The changes would be the following:

+* Using more than one node: this would improve the way the data is store, since parallel nodes can be ingesting less data.
+But even the availability and the general throughput is better, there is a consistency problem.
+The more nodes we have (spreaded data), the less consistent our system is.
+* Increasing the number of brokers: brokers are in the middle way between sources and the nodes.
+A few brokers may collapse if they have tons of sources ingesting.
+The more brokers the less load the infrastructure has.

 ## Extension with discovery